hindutva/hindutva.github.io/paganology/mediterranian/spqr.md

 ## Cause of rise
 Why did Rome expand from a small city state to an empire which spanned 3 continents?

 In the Roman republic, every notable person seeking greater power and reputation had to gain military victories.
 This meant that positive ambition was never in short supply.
+Political advancement (highly competitive) being heavily tied to military triumphs; led to stronger will to repeatedly keep up the wars.

 ## Leaders
 ### Gaius Julius Caesar